- Python Basics

 - any piece of code

-- or whatever the programmer need to explanation the thing in the program
+- or whatever the programmer needs to explanation the thing in the program.

-Note - Comment can also be used to comment out any code or block of code to skip its execution by the compiler.
-Therefore, a comment can also be used for practice or debug.
+Note: Comment can also be used to comment out any code or block of code to skip its execution by the compiler.
+Therefore, a comment can also be used for practice or debugging.

-Note - Generally, comments are used to provide in-program description of the code.
+Note: Generally, comments are used to provide in-program descriptions of the code.

-Most of the time, comment in Python is used to make source code more easier for other programmer to understand, or even the creator of the program too to understand, while reading the code now or later.
+Most of the time, comments in Python are used to make source code easier for other programmers to understand, or even for the creator of the program to understand, while reading the code now or later.

-Another use of comment in a Python program is, if you found that a block of code in your program is not executing or performing its work in correct way.
-Then instead of deleting that block of code, you can comment it out, and create another block of code.
-May be while creating another new block of code, the error gets catch up, so that, just un-comment the previous block of code, and modify it.
-That's it.
+Another use of a comment in a Python program is if you find that a block of code in your program is not executing or performing its work in the correct way.
+Then, instead of deleting that block of code, you can comment it out and create another block of code.
+Maybe the error was found while making a new block of code, so just remove the "comment" from the old block of code and change it.

-Comment also helps in reviewing the Python code later.
-So, this article tells you all about the use of comment in Python programming along with example program.
+Commenting also helps in reviewing the Python code later.
+So, this article tells you all about the use of comments in Python programming, along with an example program.

 Types of Comment in Python

-Python programming language provides two types of comment to use in the source code of the program, that are:
+The Python programming language provides two types of comments to use in the source code of the program, namely:

-Single-line comment in Python is a comment that is written after hash symbol (#).
-That is, all characters after hash (#) sign referred as comment (single line comment), up to the physical line end.
+A single-line comment in Python is a comment that is written after the hash symbol (#).
+That is, all characters after the hash (#) sign are referred to as comments (single-line comments), up to the physical line end.
 For example:

-This program produces exactly same output as shown in the snapshot given below:
+This program produces exactly the same output as shown in the snapshot given below:

 As you can see from the above program and its output, only the statement: